 May 24, 1956: This wonderful photo was taken of Judy enjoying Maurice Chevalier’s show at Ciro’s in Los Angeles, California.

-May 24, 1958: This photo of Judy with husband Sid Luft was one of the featured photos for an article titled “The Truth About Actresses and Their Men” written by Lloyd Shearer for Parade Magazine.
+May 24, 1958: This photo of Judy with her husband Sid Luft was one of the featured photos for an article titled “The Truth About Actresses and Their Men” written by Lloyd Shearer for Parade Magazine.
 The article was written in response to the recent stabbing murder of Lana Turner’s boyfriend, John Stompanato, by Lana’s daughter and focused mainly on that event while also mentioning other actresses and their bad choices in men.
-The little bit about Judy read: Judy Garland charged that her husband, Sid Luft, had beaten and attempted to strangle her on many occasions.
+The short bit about Judy read: Judy Garland charged that her husband, Sid Luft, had beaten and attempted to strangle her on many occasions.
 Later she announced a reconciliation.

 May 24, 1959: Judy’s Opera House tour continued.
-She had just been a huge hit at New York’s Metropolitan Opera House and was en route to Chicago where she would open a the Chicago Opera House on June 1st.
+She had just been a huge hit at New York’s Metropolitan Opera House and was en route to Chicago where she would open at the Chicago Opera House on June 1st.
 This article from the Chicago Tribune notes that Judy’s upcoming show will feature selections from her recent Capitol LP, “The Letter.”
 Judy’s show did indeed feature songs from the album, “Ricky’s,” “The Worst Kind Of Man,” “The Red Balloon,” and “Come Back.”
 Gordon Jenkins was the musical director for the show, and it was Jenkins who conducted the orchestra for the album.
-Also in the show was comic Alan King and dancer John Bubbles, plus Judy’s dancing boys.
+Also in the show were comic Alan King and dancer John Bubbles, plus Judy’s dancing boys.

 May 24, 1968: Judy was in concert at The Back Bay Theater in Boston, Massachusetts.
 She was in a fairly good voice for the performance, which was a little over two hours.
 Tickets ranged from $4 to $7.
 The recordings shared here were made by audience members with home tape recording equipment.
 The sound quality varies.
 It’s been previously noted that Judy was the last performer to appear at the theater but in fact, the Four Seasons were the last, performing there on the night after Judy’s two-night appearance, May 26, 1968.